 At Hospital IQ, our ED and inpatient solutions help to address these challenges by providing foresight into what is likely to happen next in your hospital.
 Our forecasts, predictions, and recommendations empower hospital staff and leadership to make better informed, proactive choices around hospital capacity and workforce.

-While our software is used in many ways across different hospitals, there are three areas where we have found our Patient Flow solution to be especially effective:
+While our software is used in many ways across different hospitals, there are three areas where we have found our Inpatient solution to be especially effective:

 - Performance Improvement Reporting.
 A common story we hear when speaking with hospital leadership is that it is very difficult to gain access to timely data, and that data is often siloed in separate IT systems, which presents challenges when trying to obtain a complete picture of hospital activity.
 At Hospital IQ, we take in data from many sources including bed tracking systems, surgical systems, and EMRs, and use that information to fuel our predictions and recommendations.
 Having all this data also enables our solution to function as a powerful reporting tool.
 Our customizable reporting provides key ED and inpatient metrics that can be drilled into down to the patient level, providing transparency into how each metric came to be.
 Hospitals use this tool to distribute consistent, standardized reports across different departments, ensuring the entire hospital is aligned when measuring performance and tracking progress.